-Once the student has completed his or her test unit, the test administrator or proctor must collect and secure the student's assessment materials.
-If a student has extra time in his or her test unit after he or she has securely closed out the test, the following activities are permissible: test administrators may dismiss the student out of the test environment, the student may sit quietly and read books; the student may complete activities unrelated to the subject being assessed, or the student may have blank paper and pens/colored pencils/markers/crayons.
+Once the student has completed their test unit, the test administrator or proctor must collect and secure the student's assessment materials.
+If a student has extra time in their test unit after they have securely closed out the test, the following activities are permissible: test administrators may dismiss the student out of the test environment; the student may sit quietly and read books; the student may complete activities unrelated to the subject being assessed or the student may have blank paper and pens/colored pencils/markers/crayons.
 Test materials must be collected by the test administrator or proctor prior to students having any other materials, and any blank paper used after testing must be collected by the test administrator and may not leave the test environment with the student.
-Examples of activities unrelated to the content being assessed include a crossword puzzle after a math unit, and a Sudoku puzzle after an ELA unit.
+Examples of activities unrelated to the content being assessed include a crossword puzzle after a math unit and a Sudoku puzzle after an ELA unit.